What is this?

 - Hire a part-time volunteer Program Manager — to manage and provide direct support to GenVote Team Leaders and develop new programs with our Executive staff.

-- Have salaries for the following full-time staff positions: Chief Executive Officer, Chief Operating Officer, Chief Development Officer, Chief Technology Officer, Senior Program Manager
+- Have salaries for the following full-time staff positions: Chief Executive Officer, Chief Operating Officer, Chief Development Officer, Director of Digital Strategy, Senior Program Manager

 - Launch GenVote National Student Leadership in target regions around the country.